Beginner Muscle & Strength Workout for Women

-In this post, we’ll teach you how to start lifting weights, either at home or at a gym, and then give you a routine you can follow for the first few weeks.
-If you pair this with a good muscle-building diet, you can start building muscle right now.
+In this post, we’ll teach you how to start lifting weights and give you a full-body workout plan designed for females that you can do either at home or at a gym.
+If you pair this routine with a good muscle-building diet, you can start building muscle right now.

 These four exercises work all of the major muscles in your body, they’re great for developing general strength, and they can be loaded progressively heavier as you get stronger.
 To pick up a kid, you squat down and pick them up.
-If you want to carry your share of a couch, you deadlift it.
+If you want to carry your share of a couch to change up the living room, you deadlift it.
 If you want to push someone, you’ll be doing a push-up.
 And if you need to climb up something, that’s a chin-up.
 If you get strong at these movements, you’ll be strong at everything.

 If you’re a beginner, we recommend starting with these beginner variations:

-- The dumbbell sumo deadlift will work all the muscles in your thighs, your grip (forearms), all the muscles in your back.
+2. The dumbbell sumo deadlift will work all the muscles in your thighs, your grip (forearms), all the muscles in your back.
 And it’s arguably the best lift in the world for building a bigger, stronger butt.
 You can do these with a dumbbell.
-If you only have a barbell, you can do Romanian deadlifts instead.
+If you are going to the gym and have access to a barbell, you can do Romanian deadlifts.

 You can still use some of these variations even as an advanced lifter.
 Even the strongest woman in the world can get a good workout from doing goblet squats.
 It’s just she’ll be using a hundred-pound dumbbell instead of a thirty-pound dumbbell.
 But after a few weeks of doing these lifts, you’ll probably have the strength and coordination you need to do more advanced variations: back squats, Romanian deadlifts, push-ups from the floor, and lowered chin-ups.